-- Add the rest of the ingredients to the Instant Pot.
-(If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
+- Add the rest of the ingredients to the Instant Pot or slow cooker.
 Stir a few times.

-- For slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
+- For traditional slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.

-- For Instant Pot, set mode to PRESSURE COOK and leave on HIGH for 15 minutes, then natural release (or 18 minutes for quick release).
+- For Instant Pot PRESSURE COOK mode, leave on HIGH for 5 minutes, then natural release (or 8 minutes for quick release).

 Nutrition and Cost Breakdown